Bethel School (Monticello, Florida)

-The Bethel School is a historic school in Jefferson County, Florida, with a Monticello postal address.
+The Bethel School is a historic school building in Jefferson County, Florida, with a Monticello postal address.
 It is located on County Road 149.
-On October 12, 2001, it was added to the U.S. National Register of Historic Places.
+It was added to the U.S. National Register of Historic Places on October 12, 2001.

+In 1903, Thomas S. and Mary H. Johnson donated one acre of their property across from the Methodist Church to the school board for educational uses.
+The building is a rectangular, frame vernacular building that was built in 1903, sitting on a brick pier foundation.
+The building operated as a school until 1946.